-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: March 3, 2015

-Helldivers is set within the future, a specialized combat unit known as the Helldivers are a team sent out to retrieve technology, fight off enemy alien species, along with conducting any other activity that the government feels is important to mankind freedom.
+Helldivers is set far in the future.
+A specialized combat unit known as the Helldivers are sent out to retrieve technology, fight off enemy alien species, and take on any other activity that the government feels is important to mankind’s freedom.

-While the game does feature a single player campaign, the development team focused on making a more enjoyable multiplayer aspect feature.
-Combat is chaotic as friendly fire does play a factor which will mean players will have to carefully plan out their every move and combat strategy.
+While the game does feature a single player campaign, the development team focused on making a more enjoyable multiplayer aspect.
+Combat is chaotic and does include friendly fire, meaning that players will have to carefully plan out every move to avoid battering their buddies.

 - Developer: Gearbox Software